-10. The Care Inspectorate Board, including the Chair, normally comprises non-executive members appointed by the Scottish Ministers.
-The role of the Board is to provide leadership, direction, support and guidance to ensure the Care Inspectorate delivers and is committed to delivering its functions effectively, efficiently and in accordance with the aims, policies and priorities of the Scottish Ministers.
+12. The Care Inspectorate Board, including the Chair, normally comprises non-executive members appointed by the Scottish Ministers.
+The role of the Board is to 3 provide leadership, direction, support and guidance to ensure the Care Inspectorate delivers and is committed to delivering its functions effectively, efficiently and in accordance with the aims, policies and priorities of the Scottish Ministers.
 It has corporate responsibility, under the leadership of the Chair, for the following:

-- taking forward the strategic aims and objectives for the Care Inspectorate agreed by the Scottish Ministers; - determining the steps needed to deal with changes which are likely to impact on the strategic aims and objectives of the Care Inspectorate or on the attainability of its operational targets; - promoting the efficient, economic and effective use of staff and other resources by the Care Inspectorate consistent with the principles of Best Value, including, where appropriate, participation in shared services arrangements and ensuring that effective arrangements are in place so that the Care Inspectorate acts corporately in accordance with the priorities set out in the Scottish Government's statement of corporate expectations; - ensuring that effective arrangements are in place to provide assurance on risk management, governance and internal control.
-(The board must set up an audit committee chaired by a nonexecutive member to provide independent advice and assurance on the effectiveness of the internal control and risk management systems.); - taking into account relevant guidance issued by the Scottish Ministers when reaching decisions; - ensuring that the board receives and reviews regular financial information concerning the management and performance of the Care Inspectorate and is informed in a timely manner about any concerns regarding the activities of the Care Inspectorate;

-- appointing, with the approval of the Scottish Ministers, the chief executive and, in consultation with the SG, setting appropriate performance objectives and remuneration terms linked to these objectives which give due weight to the proper management and use of resources within the stewardship of the Care Inspectorate and the delivery of outcomes; and - demonstrating high standards of corporate governance at all times, including openness and transparency in its decision making.
+- taking forward the strategic aims and objectives for the Care Inspectorate agreed by the Scottish Ministers; - determining the steps needed to deal with changes which are likely to impact on the strategic aims and objectives of the Care Inspectorate or on the attainability of its operational targets; - promoting the efficient, economic and effective use of staff and other resources by the Care Inspectorate consistent with the principles of Best Value, including, where appropriate, participation in shared services arrangements; - ensuring that effective arrangements are in place to provide assurance on risk management, governance and internal control.
+(The Board must set up an audit committee chaired by a non-executive member to provide independent advice and assurance on the effectiveness of the internal control and risk management systems.); - taking into account relevant guidance issued by the Scottish Ministers when reaching decisions; - approving annual accounts and ensuring Scottish Ministers are provided with the annual report and accounts to be laid before the Scottish Parliament.
+The Chief Executive as the Accountable Officer of the public body is responsible for signing the accounts and ultimately responsible to the Scottish Parliament for their actions; - ensuring that the Board receives and reviews regular financial information concerning the management and performance of the Care Inspectorate and is informed in a timely manner about any concerns regarding the activities of the Care Inspectorate; - agreeing the remuneration package of the Chief Executive, subject to approval of the Scottish Government; - appointing, with the approval of the Scottish Ministers, the Chief Executive and, in consultation with the SG, setting appropriate performance objectives and remuneration package in line with the SG Pay Policy for Senior Appointments, linked to these objectives which give due weight to the proper management and use of resources within the stewardship of the Care Inspectorate and the delivery of outcomes; and - demonstrating high standards of corporate governance at all times, including openness and transparency in its decision making.

-11. Further guidance on how the board should discharge its duties is provided in appointment letters and in 'On Board- A guide for Board Members of Public Bodies in Scotland'.
+Further guidance on how the Board should discharge its duties is provided in appointment letters and in On Board - A Guide for Members of Statutory Boards.